guymorita/recommendationRaccoon/README.md

 ### Redis

 When combined with hiredis, redis can get/set at ~40,000 operations/second using 50 concurrent connections without pipelining.
 In short, Redis is extremely fast at set math and is a natural fit for a recommendation engine of this scale.
-Redis in integral to many top companies such as Twitter which uses it for their Timeline.
+Redis is integral to many top companies such as Twitter which uses it for their Timeline (substituted Memcached).

 ## Links